wolfeidau/buildbox-docker/Readme.md

 The Builbdox Docker toolset allows you to have agents start/stop within Docker containers.

+**Note: This project should be considered alpha, and will probably change soon.
+Feel free to hack and poke around, but it's not quite ready for production use just yet.**

 ### How does it work?

 When you run the `buildbox-docker` command, it will monitor the agent you specify